krusts31/codam_projects/CPP-projects/CPP_piscine/README.md

 ### My journey

-I have tried a bit of `java, php, python` before this, but I did not get how OOP worked, what was that `object.` syntax about and what the hell is a constructor it all just seemed uncomprehensible and I could not really reason about the code I was copying from the internet.
+I have tried a bit of `java, php, python` before this, but I did not get how OOP worked, what was that `object.` syntax about and what the hell is a constructor it all just seemed incomprehensible and I could not really reason about the code I was copying from the internet.
 Well after the CPP modules I understood the basics of OOP quite well. :)

 What I learned:
 ##### Module00